alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 Possible motivations:
 - it saw other ice cubes being taken away from the freezer and wants to find them
 - ice cube life is boring, it wants to explore the world and reach the colorful and fantastic ice cream freezer compartment
-- ice cube religion says there’s something at the end of the freezer
+- ice cube religion says there's something at the end of the freezer

-The levels will be laid out on a map representing the different freezer compartments, with every section having a different theme (e.g. frozen vegetables, ice creams, pizza,…) and new mechanics introduced.
+The levels will be laid out on a map representing the different freezer compartments, with every section having a different theme (e.g. frozen vegetables, ice creams, pizza,...) and new mechanics introduced.
 Each section will have a series of short levels.

 ## Game Mechanics ##